ultralytics/handbook/docs/team-roles/specific-roles.md

 keywords: Ultralytics Handbook, coming soon, under construction, internal guide, mission, vision, values, workflows, open-source, AI guidelines
 ---

+# Specific Roles

-# Handbook Under Construction 🏗️📖
+## Handbook Under Construction 🏗️📖

 Welcome to the [Ultralytics](https://www.ultralytics.com/) [Handbook](https://handbook.ultralytics.com/) "Under Construction" page!
 We are diligently crafting a comprehensive guide that will serve as your go-to resource for understanding our mission, vision, values, workflows, and company practices.
 This page is a preview of the detailed documentation and guidelines soon to be available.